(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 and the bondholders take a much larger hit than the banks.
 The

-bank loans are "senior" to the bond indebtedness owed to the
+bank loans are "senior" to the bond indebtedness owed to

 bondholders.
 In practical terms, this means that bank presidents